Lagrangian neural networks for nonholonomic mechanics: Adding constraints

 \section{Adding constraints}

-The application of LNNs to Lagrangian systems with holonomic constraints has been discussed in \cite{Simplifying} and \cite{ZhongBenchmarking}.
-In this work, we will focus on nonholonomic constraints, which are restrictions that depend on both positions and velocities in a non-trivial manner, meaning they cannot be expressed solely in terms of positions, as is the case with holonomic constraints.
+Lagrangian neural networks have been successfully applied to a wide range of mechanical systems, including unconstrained systems, systems with holonomic constraints (as discussed in \cite{Simplifying} and \cite{ZhongBenchmarking}), and even externally actuated systems, such as in \cite{Leofernandez2021learning} and \cite{GralizedLNN}.
+In contrast, our work focuses on systems without external forcing, but with nonholonomic constraints.
+In this paper, we develop a different extension of the LNN framework by incorporating nonholonomic constraints directly into the learning process.
+These constraints depend on both positions and velocities in a nontrivial way, meaning they cannot be expressed solely in terms of positions, as is the case with holonomic constraints.

 If the system $(Q,L)$ includes nonholonomic constraints, these can be expressed as the common zero set of \( r \) functionally independent functions \(\Phi^{a}:TQ \rightarrow \mathbb{R}\), where \( a = 1, \dots, r \); which can be assembled into an \( r \)-dimensional vector function \(\Phi(q, \dot{q})\).
 Therefore, the nonholonomic constraints are represented by the \( r \) equations \(\Phi^1(q, \dot{q})=\dots=\Phi^r(q, \dot{q}) = 0\).
 We then look for curves \(q: [t_0, t_1] \rightarrow Q\) such that \(\Phi^a(q(t),\dot q(t)) = 0\) for all \( t \in [t_0, t_1] \) and all \( a = 1, \dots, r \).